Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Beyond

 At Alea, we educate and advise companies every day about their health insurance options.
 Often we receive the same questions from clients, so let us share some of the most common ones.

 If you are in HR or manage a business and wonder what your options are, here is a practical guide with tips to choose the right group medical plan.
+Alternatively, if you are looking through your options to renew your group medical plan, you may check out our exclusive guide here.

 1 - What’s the difference between Medical Insurance and Employee Compensation Insurance?